Heidijvr/Bamazon/README.md

 # Bamazon

-Created during Week 12 of University of Washington Coding Bootcamp.
+Created during Week 12 of the University of Washington Coding Bootcamp.
 The goal was to create an Amazon-like CLI storefront with mySQL, NODE.js and Inquirer NPM.
 The app can take in stock orders from customers, and deplete stock from the store's inventory.

 **Deployment**